frapplecat/songbirb/README.md

 # **MANUAL TESTING**
 * I manually tested each button in different browsers and at different sizes.
 * I checked responsiveness using web dev tools in Chrome and Firefox.
 I manually resized each page to check flow and behaviour.
-I also viewed the site at various sizes: desktops to mobiles.
+I viewed the site at various sizes: desktops to mobiles.
 * I also used **[Responsive Design Checker](https://responsivedesignchecker.com)** to check the website performance on a range of devices.
 * I used the W3C Spell Checker to check website spelling.